We all asked ourselves:

 Mohs scale of mineral toughness was birthed in the year 1812 by a mineralogist and German geologist known as Frederick Mohs, to have an estimation of that this means a steel nail is estimated around 6.5 out of 10.

-You might wonder if it’s possible for someone to mistakenly break their diamonds, whether it was in a tough bang on a door, or if a ring fell on the ground, or in regular usage of diamonds.
+You might wonder if it’s possible for someone to mistakenly break their diamonds, whether it was in a tough bang on a door, or if a ring fell on the ground (and maybe a car went over it?), or in daily use of diamonds & rings.

-As we saw above, diamonds are pretty tough and you really should not bother about mistakenly breaking your diamond.
+Diamonds are pretty tough, and you really should not bother about mistakenly breaking your diamond.
 This is because cutting a diamond takes a lot of pressure, skill, precision and the right equipment.

 There are essentially two methods of cutting diamonds and they are the cleaving method and the cutting method.